Canada Arts Presentation Fund

-- Arts presenters offer a variety of professional artistic experiences to Canadians;
+- Arts presenter organizations offer a variety of professional artistic experiences to Canadians;

-- Canadians in all regions of the country engage and participate in a variety of professional artistic experiences;
+- Canadians in all regions of the country engage and participate in a variety of professional artistic experiences offered by arts presenters;

-- Arts presenters and presenter support organizations undertake professional development opportunities to strengthen the practices of the CAPF presenting community;
+- Presenter support organizations undertake professional development opportunities to strengthen the practices of CAPF arts presenters and the presenting community; and

 - Arts presenters undertake their activities within a healthy Canadian presenting environment.

 Ultimately, the long-term results of the CAPF will allow Canadians to experience and value professional artistic experiences.